ashleyvsch/ashleyvsch.github.io/resources/galaxy-tutorial.md

 >   - Gene model (gff3,gtf) file for splice junctions:
 >     - select .gtf file that was fetched: danRer11.ncbiRefSeq.gtf.gz
 >   - Length of the genomic sequence around annotated junctions
->     - This is `read length - 1` and if you remmeber from FastQC we saq our read length was 101, so we would type 100 here.
+>     - This is `read length - 1` and if you remember from FastQC we saq our read length was 101, so we would type 100 here.
 > - **<i class="fas fa-play"></i> Run Tool**

 You should see three files per sample.
 This step will take the longest!
 In fact, STAR requires lots of memory.
 I have found at times when Galaxy is backed up, STAR can fail due to memory usage.
 This doesn't mean your samples are messed up, this just means there was an issue with the job.
 If your're trouble shooting, I recommend clicking the <i class="fas fa-info"></i> icon on the failed file and reading through the job statistics.
 You can also easily re-reun the job with the same parameters by pressing the <i class="fas fa-replay"></i> icon on the failed file.
 Just make sure the variables are as you expect them!
 Upon proper completion, the three file names for each sample should look something like: